Teen with Brain Injury Wants to Get a Driver’s License

 By Jennifer Silber-Carr, Ph.D., BCBA-D, LABA

-Q: My 16-year-old son just got his driver’s license, a milestone my 18-year-old son with brain injury has not been able to achieve.
+Question: My 16-year-old son just got his driver’s license, a milestone my 18-year-old son with brain injury has not been able to achieve.
 How can we celebrate one child’s success without making the other one feel frustrated and unhappy?

-A: You have described a problem familiar to all parents who have two or more children.
+Answer: You have described a problem familiar to all parents who have two or more children.
 One child may excel at sports while the other does not; one may outshine the other when it comes to academic honors.
 Things are not always equal – especially when one child has brain injury, an autism spectrum disorder, or some other disability.

 Of course you want to praise your typically developing son and celebrate his success.
 But it is just as important to acknowledge the feeling of sadness your son with brain injury is experiencing.
 You might say something like, “It must be hard for you when your younger brother is getting his license and that’s not something you can do right now.”